Did you experience bufferbloat problem on your network? Let me show you how to solve this menacing issue.

 - Go to the download site for namebench

-- Download the program and install.
+- Download the program and install it.

 - After installation, run the program

 After this step, you would need to set up your DMZ server.
-DMZ server (DeMitarized Zone Server) this allows the entire portion your network to be opened when devices are connected.
+DMZ server (DeMitarized Zone Server) allows the entire portion of your network to be opened when devices are connected.
 UNPP enables your devices across your router to connect quickly with each other reducing bufferbloat.

-To configure your UNPP follow this steps.
+To configure your UNPP follow these steps.

 - Log in to your router settings this can be done by typing 192.168.1.1 or 192.168.1.0 on your browser